54876/grin2umbrel/README.md

 # Grin Node for Umbrel

-This is a Grin node application for the Umbrel community app store.
+This is a Grin node application for Umbrel community store.

 ## Installation